Thomas Buss blog

 The most basic building block for any useful program is a pure function.
 Pure functions are awesome!
 They are incredibly easy for the programmer to write and test, and are likewise easy for the compiler to optimize.
 Caching the result of a pure function is trivial and parallelizing pure functions is a no-brainer.
 Imagine you are building a web service that converts from one unit of measure to another.
 Given an easy-to-use web framework, you can already build a useful service only with pure functions, as our service for unit conversion just takes an input request and produces an output response.

-But of course, there comes the point where pure functions don’t cut it.
+In real-world examples, however, pure functions are not going to be sufficient.
 For example, if we want to convert US dollars to Euros, we need to get the current exchange rate from somewhere.
 Let’s say there is an API that we can use to get the value.
-Now, our unit conversion code changes from a pure function to a side-effect conducting action because performing an HTTP request is a side-effect.
+Now, our unit conversion code changes from a pure function to a side effect conducting action because performing an HTTP request is a side effect.
 We now need to deal with the possibility of a network error, but this shouldn’t be too hard as long as the program logic is still simple.
 Adding some error mapping or default value should cover it.

 Injecting parameters